 There is another reason to exercise wise plant selection when choosing a tree.
 Many trees are slow growers, meaning you will have to wait years to reap the benefits of planting them.
 When that waiting period is over, you do not want to be saddled with features for which you did not bargain.
-Know what to expect before you install a tree!
+Be sure to know what to expect before you install a tree.

 Trees can be categorized in a number of ways.
 Some examples include: